chaos-mesh/rfcs/text/2021-07-23-extensible-chaosctl.md

 ## Summary

-A tool to control the status of Chaos Mesh as much as possible in extensible way.
+A tool to control the status of Chaos Mesh as much as possible in an extensible way.

 ## Motivation